 There is currently no Country Assistance Strategy for Iran.
 The World Bank has not approved any new lending to Iran since 2005.
 The Bank is fully compliant with international sanctions on Iran.
 Read More »

-Iran is the second largest economy in the Middle East and North Africa (MENA) region in terms of GDP - US$484 billion in 2012 (after Saudi Arabia) and in terms of population - 78 million people (after Egypt).
+Iran is the second largest economy in the Middle East and North Africa region in terms of GDP - US$484 billion in 2012 (after Saudi Arabia) and in terms of population - 78 million people (after Egypt).
 It is characterized by a large hydrocarbon sector, small scale private agriculture and services, and a noticeable state presence in manufacturing and finance.
 In 2010, the service sector (including Government) contributed 55 percent to GDP, followed by manufacturing with 22 percent, agriculture with 14 percent, and oil and gas with 9 percent.
 Iran ranks second in the world in natural gas reserves and third in oil reserves.
 It is the second largest OPEC oil producer; output averaged about 4 million barrels per day in recent years.
 Revenues from oil and gas exports accounted for about 60 percent of government revenues in 2011/12 and are Iran's chief source of foreign exchange.
-Thus, aggregate GDP and Government revenues are intrinsically volatile, fluctuating with international prices of these commodities despite the Oil Stabilization Fund and the newly established national development fund (in 2011/12).
+Thus, aggregate GDP and Government revenues are intrinsically volatile; they fluctuate with international prices of these commodities despite the Oil Stabilization Fund and the newly established national development fund (in 2011/12).

 The country’s social indicators are relatively high by regional standards.
 Most human development indicators have improved noticeably based on the Government’s efforts to increase access to education and health.
 Virtually all children of the relevant age group were enrolled in primary schools in 2009 and enrollment in secondary schools increased from 66 percent in 1995 to 84 percent in 2009.
 As a result, youth literacy rates increased from 77 percent to 99 percent over the same period, rising significantly for girls.
 Consequently, Iran is well placed to achieve the MDG target with regard to eliminating gender disparities.
 Over the years, Iranian women have been playing an increasingly important role in the economy, though their market participation and employment rates remain limited.
 Iran’s health outcomes have also improved considerably over the past twenty years.
 The mortality rate for children under five steadily declined from 65 (per 1,000) in 1990 to 27 in 2009.
 Similarly, the maternal mortality ratio per 100,000 live births declined from 150 to 30 during the same period.
 Consequently, health indicators are usually above regional averages.
 This success is based on the effective delivery of primary health care which almost balanced health care outcomes in rural and urban areas.
-Iran’s new 5th five-year development plan from 2011 to 2015 continues to focus on social policies.
+Iran’s 5th five-year development plan from 2011 to 2015 continues to focus on social policies.

-Updated: April 2013
+Updated: September 2013